Burr Tools

 This image displays the window in problem editing mode.
 It shows the Puzzle "Draculas Dental Desaster" designed by Ronald Kint Bruynseels which is included as an example

 This image shows the window in solution mode.
-It has been done with the OSX port of BurrTools.
 It shows "More MazeN Cube" by Derek Bosch"

 This image shows the example puzzle with the triangle grid: "Bermuda" designed by Bill Cutler